honestlyBroke/msint/README.md

 ## File Structure

+- `.gitignore`: Specifies files and directories to ignore in version control.
+- `README.md`: This file.
 - `app.py`: The main Streamlit application file.
+- `requirements.txt`: List of required Python packages.
+- `train.ipynb`: Jupyter notebook for model training (optional).
 - `train.py`: Contains the function to train the model using the MNIST dataset.
 - `model.keras`: The trained model file (generated after training).